One key to creating great company culture is the level of emotional intelligence workers and managers have.

 Step 1: Track Your Own Emotions

 Start tracking your own emotions at work throughout the day.
-Apps like Happiness, T2 Mood Tracker, and Emotion Sense all do similar things: at various times throughout the day, the app pings you and you note how you're feeling and what you're doing.
+Apps like Happiness and Emotion Sense do similar things: at various times throughout the day, the app pings you and you note how you're feeling and what you're doing.
 After a few days of this, you may begin to notice trends in your workday.